mvolkmann/blog/src/zig.md

 in that it to stores a sequence of elements.
 However, the elements must be instances of a `struct` or `union` type.

-Each field is stored in a separate array which makes it easy to obtain a slice containing all the values for a given field.
+Each field is stored in a separate array (not a vector) which makes it easy to obtain a slice containing all the values for a given field.
 Such a slice can used to create a `Vector` which supports {% aTargetBlank "https://en.wikipedia.org/wiki/Single_instruction,_multiple_data", "SIMD" %}